hayden-donnelly/iwatype/README.md

 ## About

-Iwatype is an *aesthetic* typing app.
-The *aesthetic* is a work in progress.
+Iwatype is a minimalistic web app for practicing computer typing.

 ## Dependencies
 * Node